 When I realized that, in all my years of writing, I never tackled the question of who makes the best work gloves, well…something had to be done.
 I quickly assembled the Pro Tool Reviews team and we discussed what made one pair of work gloves better than another.
 I also wanted to cover every key jobsite application.
 The best gloves for the trades.
 The best gloves for the money.
 Leather gloves for landscaping.
 Gloves for using electronics.
 Honestly, this article took a long time to write.

-Of course, I had to start with my favorite—what I consider the best work gloves overall.
+Of course, I had to start with my favorite—what I consider to be the best work gloves overall.
 After much deliberation amongst our office staff, there could be only one choice…

 …and it may surprise you.